 To improve the delivery efficiency, the Logistics Company A bought a large number of UAVs for the delivery, and it has a dispatch center that is responsible for scheduling and optimizing the flying route of UAVs.
-All of the UAVs have already achieved the flight permission from local aviation authority
+All of the UAVs have already achieved the flight permission from local aviation authority.

 The UAVs are configured with the camera, sensor and UE.